MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 General information

-The Mr Fix module is designed to create autotests written in Python for testing UI, API, PostgreSQL, Security and Loading.
+The Mr Fix module is designed to create autotests written in Python for testing UI, API, PostgreSQL, Security and Perfomance Testing.
 Mr Fix is a module with a set of decorators methods for writing autotests for frontend and backend.
 It contains all the basic methods needed to write UI-, API- and SQL-autotests.
 It is an open source product.
 It is distributed on the terms of free software (i.e. it allows you to legally use it, including on commercial projects).
 Supports the principle of "all in one and in one place".
 Allows a beginner (and not just a beginner) specialist in quality control automation not to search for a solution through various manuals and websites, but to immediately find it and use proven methods of work in the MrFix module.